mfscpayload-690/Sniff-Recon/README.md

 ### Common Issues

-1. **"GROQ_API_KEY not found"**
+1. **"Module not found" errors**
-   - Run `python setup_api_key.py` to configure your key.
+   - Make sure all dependencies are installed: `pip install -r requirements.txt`
-   - Check that your `.env` file exists and contains the API key.
+   - Check that you're in the correct directory

-2. **"Invalid API key"**
+2. **File upload failures**
+   - Ensure your file is under 200MB
+   - Check file format is supported (.pcap, .pcapng, .csv, .txt)
+   - Verify file permissions

+3. **GUI not loading**
+   - Make sure Streamlit is installed: `pip install streamlit`
+   - Try running: `streamlit run sniff_recon_gui.py --server.port 8501`
+   - Check if port 8501 is available

+4. **AI Analysis not working**
-   - Verify your API key is correct and starts with `gsk_`.
+   - Verify your `.env` file contains valid API keys

-3. **"Network connection error"**
-   - Check your internet connection.
+   - Check your internet connection
-   - Verify firewall settings aren't blocking requests to the Groq API.
+   - Ensure API keys are properly formatted

 ### Getting Help

 If you encounter issues:

-1. Run `python setup_api_key.py` to set up your key.
+1. Check that all dependencies are installed correctly
-2. Verify your `.env` configuration.
+2. Verify your `.env` file configuration (if using AI features)
-3. Test your internet connection.
+3. Ensure your network connection is stable
+4. Try with a smaller test file first

 ## Security 🔒